-Bumping into my face every day, I walk towards Old Street station on a weekday morning.
 During rush hour you feel like you’re marching your life down the tube.
-Going eye to eye with a petit woman in a scarlet coat, I utter ‘excuse me, excuse me’ before heaving my way inside.
+Going eye to eye with a petite woman in a scarlet coat, I utter ‘excuse me, excuse me’ before heaving my way inside.

 Come evening and walking home on foot, I like to claim my life back.
 With my blue sonic buns keeping my ears warm, I depart from nearby Palestra, a technicolour glass mountain in South London and walk back to Hoxton.

 Cutting through the motorway tunnel, I navigate over pelican crossings and storm past commuters with stringy headphones.
-A Tinder match alert vibrates in my pocket (Anita, 27, 3 miles away) as I stay on course and arrive at Old Street roundabout, where I am confronted by a large inanimate object telling what ‘auld lang syne’ means.
+A Tinder match vibrates in my pocket (Anita, 27, 3 miles away) as I stay on course and I arrive at Old Street roundabout.

 Commuters are now pouring out of the station towards the glass pyramids on City Road.
-Forever a maelstrom of human energy and piercing noise, I feel exhausted just watching the traffic.
+My neighbourhood is a maelstrom of human energy and piercing noise, I feel exhausted just watching the traffic.

 I’ve lived here for seven years now.
 I have nowhere else to go.
 The dark glitter pours over me as I complete my journey home.